 Working methods of the Executive Board and the Supervisory Board as well as shareholder participation

-The corporate governance of adesso SE and the management of its Group companies is primarily based on the statutory provisions applicable to the respective company and - in relation to the listed parent company - on the requirements of the German Corporate Governance Code in its current version.
-Furthermore, the Code of Conduct applicable throughout the Group is the guiding principle for our actions.
-Beyond this, adesso does not use or publish any other codes of corporate governance practice internally.
+The management of adesso SE and its affiliated companies is based primarily on the legal provisions applicable to the respective company and, in the case of the listed parent company, on the provisions of the German Corporate Governance Code in its currently valid version.
+Furthermore, the Code of Conduct, which applies throughout the group, guides our actions.
+Beyond that, adesso does not use or publish any other codes for corporate governance practices internally.

-In accordance with statutory regulations, adesso's decision-making is subject to the shareholders, the Executive Board and the Supervisory Board.
-The so-called dual management system is characterised by the strict separation of personnel between the Executive Board as the management body and the Supervisory Board as the supervisory body.
-The Executive Board and Supervisory Board work closely together in the interests of the company.
+In accordance with legal requirements, decision-making at adesso is subject to the shareholders, the management board and the supervisory board.
+The so-called dual management system is characterised by the strict separation of personnel between the management board as the management body and the supervisory board as the monitoring body.
+The management board and the supervisory board work closely together in the company's interest.

-At the end of November 2021, adesso applied for admission to the Prime Standard, the sub-segment of the Regulated Market with extended post-admission obligations.
-The Prime Standard is the segment with the highest transparency requirements on the Frankfurt Stock Exchange and throughout Europe.
-The admission decision by the management of the Frankfurt Stock Exchange was made on 8 December 2021 and the up-listing became effective with the corresponding listing on the following day.
-In addition to the mandatory disclosures, the Investor Relations section of the website www.adesso-group.de contains a wealth of additional information that goes well beyond the required level of transparency.
-Shareholders and interested investors can contact the CFO directly at any time via the menu item "Questions for the CFO". adesso maintains mailing lists for the proactive dispatch of company news and financial reports to shareholders.
-Interested parties can be added to this mailing list via the website.
-As part of fair disclosure, company presentations from annual press and investor conferences as well as analyst and investor meetings are made available on the website in a timely manner.
+Since 9 December 2021, adesso has been listed in the Prime Standard following an up-listing.
+The Prime Standard is the sub-segment of the regulated market with additional post-admission obligations.
+The Prime Standard represents the segment with the highest transparency requirements on the Frankfurt Stock Exchange and in Europe.
+The Investor Relations section of the website www.adesso-group.de contains not only the mandatory information but also a great deal of additional information that goes well beyond the required level of transparency.
+Shareholders and potential investors can contact the CFO directly at any time via the ‘Questions for the CFO’ menu option. adesso maintains a mailing list for proactively sending company news and financial reports to shareholders.
+Interested parties can sign up for these mailing lists on the website.
+As part of fair disclosure, company presentations from annual earnings or investor conferences, as well as analyst and investor meetings, are posted on the website in a timely manner.

 Executive Board of adesso SE

-At adesso, the age limit for Executive Board members within the meaning of recommendation B.5 of the GCGC results from the employment contract and refers to the end of the year in which the Executive Board member reaches the age of 67.
+The age limit for members of the Executive Board within the meaning of recommendation B.5 of the GCGC is set out in adesso's employment contract and refers to the end of the year in which the member of the Executive Board reaches the age of 67.

 Supervisory Board of adesso SE

-The Supervisory Board monitors and advises the Executive Board on the management of the company.
+The Supervisory Board monitors and advises the Executive Board on management.
 It consists of six members.
-In 2023, the Supervisory Board consisted of five members until the court appointment of Stefanie Kemp on 16 January 2023.
-The company's Annual General Meeting elected Stefanie Kemp to the Supervisory Board on 1 June 2023, thereby confirming her appointment.
-The Supervisory Board appoints the members of the Executive Board and decides on the remuneration system for Executive Board members.
-The current remuneration system for the members of the Executive Board of adesso SE was adopted by the Supervisory Board in accordance with Sections 87 (1) and 87a (1) AktG on 18 March 2021 and approved by the Annual General Meeting on 27 May 2021 with a majority of 85.46% of the capital represented.
-Details of the applicable regulations can be found in the remuneration report in accordance with Section 162 AktG.
-As a listed company, adesso prepares a separate, joint remuneration report for the Executive Board and Supervisory Board each year.
-The auditor must formally audit the remuneration report and issue a report.
-The remuneration report and the report must be published on the company's website for a period of ten years.
-The applicable remuneration system, the remuneration report and the auditor's report as well as the most recent resolution on the remuneration of Supervisory Board members in accordance with Section 113 (3) AktG are published on the company's website at www.adesso-group.de/corporate-governance/.
-The Annual General Meeting resolves annually on the approval of the remuneration report for the Management Board and Supervisory Board, which is prepared in accordance with Section 162 AktG and has already been audited.
-The report for the 2022 financial year was approved by the Annual General Meeting on 1 June 2023.
+In 2024, the Supervisory Board consisted of six members throughout.
+The Supervisory Board appoints the members of the Executive Board and decides on the system for remunerating the members of the Executive Board.
+The current remuneration system for members of the Executive Board of adesso SE was decided by the Supervisory Board in accordance with Sections 87 (1), 87a (1) of the German Stock Corporation Act (AktG) on 18 March 2021 and approved by the Annual General Meeting on 27 May 2021 with a majority of 85.46 % of the capital represented.
+Details on the applicable regulations can be found in the remuneration report pursuant to Section 162 AktG.
+As a listed company, adesso prepares a separate, joint remuneration report for the Executive Board and Supervisory Board annually.
+The auditor is required to formally audit the remuneration report and prepare a note.
+The remuneration report and the auditor's report must be published on the company's website for a period of ten years.
+The applicable remuneration system, the remuneration report and the auditor's report, as well as the last resolution on the remuneration of the Supervisory Board members in accordance with Section 113 (3) AktG, are published on the company's website at www.adesso-group.de/corporate-governance/.
+The Annual General Meeting votes annually on the approval of the remuneration report for the Management Board and Supervisory Board, which has been prepared in accordance with Section 162 AktG and already audited.
+The report for the 2023 financial year was approved by the Annual General Meeting on 4 June 2024.

-In addition, the Supervisory Board has determined its composition in accordance with Principle 11 of the GCGC that its members as a whole have the knowledge, skills and professional experience required to properly perform their duties and are familiar with the company's business model and target markets as a whole.
-In accordance with recommendation C.1 GCGC, the Supervisory Board also adopted specific objectives for the composition of the Supervisory Board and a profile of skills and expertise for the entire Board for the first time in 2023.
-The Supervisory Board last updated the skills profile in March 2024.
-The skills profile also includes expertise on sustainability issues of importance to the company.
-The skills profile contains both requirements for the individual members of the Supervisory Board and requirements for the Board as a whole and can be found on the adesso website at www.adesso-group.de/corporate-governance/.
-When discussing its proposals to the Annual General Meeting for the election of Supervisory Board members, the Supervisory Board takes particular account of expertise and industry knowledge, independence, the company's international activities and diversity criteria as part of the skills profile it has defined.
-The current composition of the Supervisory Board corresponds to the profile of skills and expertise for the Supervisory Board and fulfils the objectives specified therein for the composition of the Board.
-The status of implementation of the skills profile is disclosed in the form of the following skills matrix in accordance with recommendation C.1 of the Code.
-The assessment in the skills matrix is based on a self-assessment by the individual Supervisory Board members, taking into account the requirements set out in the skills profile for the individual knowledge, skills and professional experience.
+In addition, the Supervisory Board has determined for its composition in accordance with Principle 11 of the GCGC that its members as a group possess the knowledge, ability and expert experience required to properly perform their duties and that they are familiar as a group with the business model and target markets of the company.
+In accordance with recommendation C.1 of the German Corporate Governance Code, the Supervisory Board also set specific targets for the composition of the Supervisory Board and a profile of skills and expertise for the board as a whole for the first time in 2023.
+The Supervisory Board last updated the profile of skills and expertise in March 2025.
+The profile of skills and expertise also includes expertise on sustainability issues that are material to the company.
+The profile of skills and expertise contains requirements for both individual members of the Supervisory Board and the Supervisory Board as a whole and can be viewed on the adesso website at www.adesso-group.de/corporate-governance/.
+When deliberating on its proposals to the Annual General Meeting for the election of Supervisory Board members, the Supervisory Board, in the context of the profile of skills and expertise it has defined, takes particular account of specialist and industry knowledge, independence, the company's international activity and criteria of diversity.
+The current composition of the Supervisory Board corresponds to the profile of skills and expertise for the Supervisory Board and fulfils the objectives specified therein for the composition of the body.
+The implementation status of the profile of required skills and expertise is published in the form of the following skills matrix in accordance with recommendation C.1 of the Code.
+The assessment in the skills matrix is based on a self-assessment by the individual members of the Supervisory Board, taking into account the requirements set out in the profile of required skills and expertise for the individual areas of knowledge, skills and professional experience.

-Four current members of the Supervisory Board were elected by the Annual General Meeting in 2020 after the terms of office of the Supervisory Board members in their previous composition had expired.
-The other members, Stefanie Kemp and Michael Zorc, were elected at the Annual General Meeting on 1 June 2023.
-Stefanie Kemp had already been appointed by court order since 16 January 2023 following the resignation of a Supervisory Board member during the year.
-Michael Zorc replaces another member of the Supervisory Board who had resigned from office at the end of the Annual General Meeting on 1 June 2023.
+Four current members of the Supervisory Board were elected by the Annual General Meeting in 2020 after the terms of office of the Supervisory Board members in its previous composition had expired.
+Stefanie Kemp and Michael Zorc were elected as further members at the Annual General Meeting on 1 June 2023.
+Stefanie Kemp had already been appointed by the court as a replacement since 16 January 2023 following the resignation of a member of the Supervisory Board during the year.
+Michael Zorc replaces another member of the Supervisory Board who resigned from office at the end of the Annual General Meeting on 1 June 2023.

 Diversity

-To date, the Executive Board and Supervisory Board have not drawn up an independent diversity concept in accordance with Section 289f (2) no. 6 HGB with regard to the composition of the authorised representative body and the Supervisory Board in terms of aspects such as age, gender, educational or professional background.
-The Executive Board and Supervisory Board are of the opinion that, in addition to the objectives for the composition of the Executive Board and Supervisory Board and the measures implemented and aimed for in the company to promote diversity to date, an additional diversity concept would not bring any substantial added value.
-However, in the 2024 financial year, the Executive Board and Supervisory Board will again review whether the creation of a separate diversity concept makes sense.
-Please refer to the relevant section of this declaration in the Corporate Governance Report for the stipulations pursuant to Section 76 (4) and Section 111 (5) AktG.
+To date, the Management Board and Supervisory Board have not drawn up a separate diversity concept pursuant to Section 289f (2) no. 6 HGB with regard to the composition of the body authorised to represent the company and the Supervisory Board in relation to aspects such as age, gender, educational or professional background.
+The Management Board and Supervisory Board are of the opinion that, in addition to the objectives for the composition of the Management Board and Supervisory Board and the measures to promote diversity that have been implemented and are being pursued in the company, an additional diversity concept would not add any substantial value.
+However, the Management Board and Supervisory Board will review again in the 2025 financial year whether it would be expedient to prepare a separate diversity concept.
+For the specifications in accordance with Section 76 (4) and Section 111 (5) AktG, please refer to the corresponding section of this declaration in the Corporate Governance Report.

 Corporate Governance Report

-adesso attaches great importance to responsible corporate governance.
-High standards of transparency, control and business ethics strengthen shareholders' trust in our company and the capital market itself.
-The key principles for us are above all the applicable legal requirements and the German Corporate Governance Code.
-Our understanding of exemplary corporate governance focuses on good relations with shareholders, effective cooperation between the Executive Board and Supervisory Board, a performance-related remuneration system, transparent accounting and comprehensive reporting.
+adesso places a high value on responsible company management.
+High standards of transparency, control and business ethics strengthen the trust of shareholders in our company and the capital market itself.
+The main foundations for us are, above all, the applicable legal requirements and the German Corporate Governance Code.
+Our understanding of exemplary corporate governance centres on good relations with shareholders, effective cooperation between the Executive Board and the Supervisory Board, a performance-oriented remuneration system, transparent accounting and comprehensive reporting.

-In accordance with Principle 23 of the German Corporate Governance Code, the Executive Board and Supervisory Board of adesso SE report annually on the company's corporate governance in the Corporate Governance Declaration pursuant to Sections 289f and 315d of the German Commercial Code (HGB).
-The Declaration on Corporate Governance and the Corporate Governance Report as well as the wording of the Declaration of Conformity in accordance with Section 161 of the German Stock Corporation Act (AktG) are available in their current versions on the Internet at www.adesso-group.de/corporate-governance/.
+In accordance with Principle 23 of the German Corporate Governance Code, the Executive Board and Supervisory Board of adesso SE report annually on the company's corporate governance in the declaration on corporate governance pursuant to Sections 289f and 315d of the German Commercial Code (HGB).
+The current version of the declaration on corporate governance, the corporate governance report and the wording of the declaration of conformity pursuant to Section 161 of the German Stock Corporation Act (AktG) are available online at www.adesso-group.de/corporate-governance/.

 Remuneration of the Executive Board and Supervisory Board

-For the first and second management levels below the Executive Board, the Executive Board resolved at its meeting on 22 June 2022 in accordance with Section 76 (4) AktG to set a target of at least 10% for the first management level and 20% for the second management level for the next five-year period.
-The target figures do not fall below the status quo unless the proportion of women has already reached 30 per cent.
+At its meeting on 22 June 2022, the Management Board resolved, in accordance with Section 76 (4) AktG, a target of at least 10% for the first management level and 20% for the second management level for the first and second management levels below the Management Board for the next five-year period.
+The targets do not fall short of the status quo unless a 30 per cent share of women has already been achieved.

-In accordance with Principle 11 of the GCGC, the Supervisory Board is composed in such a way that its members as a whole have the knowledge, skills and professional experience required to properly fulfil their duties and that the statutory gender quota is complied with.
-In the opinion of the Supervisory Board, a number of at least three independent members is appropriate for the Supervisory Board of adesso SE.
+In accordance with Principle 11 of the German Corporate Governance Code, the Supervisory Board is composed in such a way that its members as a whole have the knowledge, skills and professional experience required to properly perform their duties and that the statutory gender quota is complied with.
+In the opinion of the Supervisory Board, a minimum of three independent members is appropriate for the Supervisory Board of adesso SE.
 There are currently four independent members on the Supervisory Board of adesso SE, namely Stefanie Kemp, Hermann Kögler, Rainer Rudolf and Michael Zorc.
-This means that more than half of the members of the Supervisory Board can be classified as independent.
-Prof Dr Volker Gruhn and Dr Friedrich Wöbking are not considered independent of the company and its Executive Board in accordance with the recommendations of the GCGC, as they have been members of the Supervisory Board for more than twelve years.
+Thus, more than half of the members of the Supervisory Board are to be classified as independent for the purposes of preparing this report.
+Prof. Dr Volker Gruhn and Dr Friedrich Wöbking are not considered to be independent of the company and its Executive Board within the meaning of the GCGC recommendations because they have been members of the Supervisory Board for more than twelve years.

 Transparent accounting and comprehensive reporting

 Our consolidated financial statements are prepared in accordance with the internationally recognised accounting principles of the International Financial Reporting Standards (IFRS).
-The standards create a high level of transparency and facilitate comparability with national and international competitors. adesso has a strong interest in comprehensive reporting on financial and non-financial performance indicators, as well as operational developments within the company, in order to provide shareholders with the most well-founded assessment possible of the company's status and potential.
+The standards create a high degree of transparency and facilitate comparability with national and international competitors. adesso has a strong interest in comprehensive reporting on financial and non-financial performance indicators, as well as operational developments within the company, in order to enable shareholders to make a well-founded assessment of the company's status and potential.

 Compliance

-In accordance with Principle 5 of the GCGC, the Executive Board must ensure compliance with statutory provisions and internal guidelines and work towards their observance within the company (compliance).
-The internal control system and the risk management system also include a compliance management system aligned with the company's risk situation. adesso SE and its Group companies organise their business and social activities in such a way that compliance with legal requirements and internal Group regulations is ensured at all times.
+In accordance with Principle 5 of the German Corporate Governance Code, the Executive Board must ensure compliance with legal provisions and internal guidelines and work to ensure that they are observed in the company.
+The internal control system and risk management system also include a compliance management system that is aligned with the company's risk situation. adesso SE and its Group companies align their business and social activities in such a way that compliance with legal requirements and internal Group regulations is always ensured.
 To this end, adesso has implemented a compliance management system.
-The centrepiece is the Group-wide Code of Conduct.
-It represents a binding code of conduct for legally compliant behaviour by employees and management based on standards and values.
+At its core is the Code of Conduct, which applies throughout the Group.
+It represents a binding code of conduct for employees and management that is oriented towards standards and values and complies with the law.
 It covers the dimensions of principles, cooperation, integrity, compliance and protection.
-The Management Board takes appropriate technical, organisational and infrastructural measures to ensure that access to sensitive systems, security zones and critical infrastructure facilities as well as access to critical information and applications is only possible for appropriately authorised employees.
-The appropriateness of the measures taken is regularly confirmed by the certification of the information security management system in accordance with ISO 27001.
-A Compliance Officer has been appointed to deal with follow-up authorisation obligations and other issues relating to capital market law.
-Clear reporting structures have been implemented throughout the Group.
-A risk inventory is carried out every six months and the results are reported as part of regular publicity.
-Rules of procedure have been adopted for the work of the Executive Board and the Supervisory Board. adesso SE's quality and environmental management was certified in January 2024 as part of a recertification audit.
+The Executive Board ensures that access to sensitive systems, security zones and critical infrastructure facilities, as well as access to critical information and applications, is only possible for appropriately authorised employees by means of appropriate technical, organisational and infrastructural measures.
+The appropriateness of the measures taken is regularly confirmed by the certification of the information security management system according to ISO 27001.
+A compliance officer has been installed with regard to post-admission obligations and other capital market law issues.
+Clear reporting structures have been implemented throughout the group.
+A risk inventory is carried out every six months and the results are reported as part of regular reporting.
+Rules of procedure have been adopted for the work of the Executive Board and the Supervisory Board. adesso SE's quality and environmental management was last certified in January 2024 as part of a recertification audit.
 The external audit is an important part of the continuous improvement of adesso's management systems.
-A good level of maturity of the processes was confirmed.
+The processes were confirmed to be at a high level of maturity.

 Internal control system (ICS)

-An ICS refers to the principles, procedures and measures (regulations) introduced by management in the company that are aimed at the organisational implementation of management decisions, for example to ensure the effectiveness and profitability of business activities.
+An internal control system (ICS) is understood to mean the principles, procedures and measures (regulations) introduced by management in the company that are geared towards the organisational implementation of management decisions, for example to ensure the effectiveness and profitability of business activities.
 In addition, compliance with all legal and regulatory obligations is ensured.
-An effective ICS is necessary to ensure the functionality of all key business processes at adesso.
-As an integral part of company-wide risk management, the overarching objective of the ICS is to map all material operational and financial corporate risks and reduce them to a level that is acceptable for adesso.
-The ICS therefore has a preventive and detective function and supports the optimisation of corporate processes.
-Comprehensive controls, both preventive and detective, have been implemented with regard to the defined risks.
-These include, among other things
+An effective internal control system is necessary to ensure the functionality of all essential business processes at adesso.
+The overarching goal of the ICS, as an integral component of company-wide risk management, is to map all significant operational and financial risks to which the company is exposed and to reduce them to a level that adesso can bear.
+The ICS thus has a preventive and a revealing function and supports the optimal execution of business processes.
+With regard to the defined risks, comprehensive preventive and revealing controls have been implemented.
+These include, among other things:

-Preventive controls primarily concern the operational units.
+Preventive controls primarily affect the operating units.
 These ensure compliance with external and internal requirements.
-To this end, projects have clear guidelines, uniform standards and responsibilities in all phases.
-Defined management roles and escalation instances as well as continuous risk management ensure compliance with the requirements.
-Employees in appropriate roles are assigned according to the scope of the project and ensure software quality. adesso is particularly committed to quality and therefore develops special programmes to promote it, which include not only technical specialisation but also soft skills and certifications such as ISTQB, ITIL, PMI and Oracle Java.
-Lean processes and the close integration of marketing and sales with consulting and development ensure efficient working methods.
-To realise software projects, adesso relies on its own process management model called Pragmatic IT Project Management (PITPM), which enables ongoing monitoring and supervision.
-Projects are monitored in a project management tool through project monitoring.
-In addition to the operating units, there are functions that monitor risks and actively contribute to risk management by implementing controls to detect risks.
-These include, in particular, Controlling, Accounting, Legal & Compliance and Risk Management.
-The Management Board is not aware of any circumstances arising from its involvement with the internal control and risk management system that would jeopardise the appropriateness and effectiveness of these systems.
+To this end, projects have clear requirements, uniform standards and responsibilities in all phases.
+Defined management roles and escalation instances, as well as continuous risk management, ensure compliance with the requirements.
+Employees are assigned to roles that match the scope of the project and ensure software quality. adesso relies in particular on a voluntary commitment to quality and therefore develops special programmes to promote this, which includes not only technical specialisation but also soft skills and certifications such as ISTQB, ITIL, PMI and Oracle Java.
+Lean processes and close cooperation between marketing and sales with consulting and development ensure efficient operations. adesso relies on its own process management model called Pragmatic IT Project Management (PITPM) to implement software projects, which enables ongoing monitoring and supervision.
+Projects are supervised by project monitoring in a project management tool.
+In addition to the operating units, there are functions that monitor risks and actively contribute to risk management by implementing controls that reveal risks.
+These include, in particular, controlling, accounting, legal and compliance, and risk management.
+The Executive Board is not aware of any circumstances that would suggest that the internal control and risk management systems are not adequate or effective.

 For the Supervisory Board: